Kevinpgalligan/dumbgrep/README.md

 ### Installation
 Why would you want to do that, you mad, silly person?

-Anyway, if you really want to, clone the repository and run `python3 setup.py install`.
-You can then run dumbgrep from the CLI.
+Anyway, if you really want to, clone the repository and run `pip3 install .`.
+You should then be able to run dumbgrep from the CLI.